Our law firm is handling baby food autism lawsuits in all 50 states.

 April 1, 2024 – MDL Hearing on the Class Action

-The hearing on whether there will be a federal class action in the toxic metal baby food lawsuits was on Thursday.
-We should know this month if there will be a class action lawsuit.
+The hearing to determine whether a federal class action will proceed in the toxic metal baby food lawsuits took place on Thursday.
+A decision on the class certification is expected later this month.

 February 16, 2024 – Baby Food Class Action Opposed